monarco/monarco-hat-documentation/Monarco_HAT_SPI_Protocol.md

 **Valid for firmware version:** v2.008 (`0x2008` in register 0x001)

-Note: functions labelled [FUTURE] are currently being under development, and will be part of future firmware releases.
+Note: functions labelled [FUTURE] are under development and will be part of future firmware releases.

 ## Other Resources